itgalaxy/webfont/README.md

 ## Roadmap

+-   The ability to generate from any type to any type.
 -   Rewrite on ecma6, without `babel` compilation.
 -   More tests, include CLI test.
 -   Option `glyphTransformFn` should return object, not change passed.